afondiel/SmartMeterSim/README.md

 ![Architecture Diagram (To be added)](./docs/architecture.png)

-The key components of the EnerSight architecture are:
+The key components of the Energy-Telemetry-AWS-IoT architecture are:

 1.  **Simulated Energy Meters:** Simulated devices sending meter data via MQTT. (using AWS IoT Device Simulator)
 2.  **AWS IoT Core:** Central hub for device connectivity, security, and data routing.